kubralkn/Minishell/README.md

 # Minishell

 Minishell is a simplified shell project developed as part of the 42 curriculum.
-The goal of this project is to create a basic shell implementation that mimics the behavior of Bash, handling user input, parsing, executing commands, and managing environment variables — all while following strict coding standards.
+The goal of this project is to implement a basic shell that mimics Bash behavior: handling user input, parsing, executing commands, and managing environment variables, while following strict coding standards.

 Features

-Prompt Display – Shows a command prompt waiting for user input.
+Prompt display for user input

-Command Execution – Supports execution of binaries from PATH as well as absolute and relative paths.
+Command execution with absolute/relative paths and PATH lookup

-Built-in Commands:
+Built-in commands:

 echo with -n option

 cd with relative and absolute paths

-pwd (prints working directory)
+pwd

-export (set environment variables)
+export

-unset (remove environment variables)
+unset

-env (display environment variables)
+env

 exit

-Redirections:

-< (input redirection)

-> (output redirection, truncate)

->> (output redirection, append)

-<< (heredoc)
+Redirections: <, >, >>, << (heredoc)

-Pipes (|) – Connects the output of one command to the input of another.

-Environment Variables – Handles $VAR expansion.
+Pipes | to connect commands

+Environment variable expansion ($VAR)

-Signal Handling:
+Signal handling:

-Ctrl-C → interrupts current process
+Ctrl-C interrupts

-Ctrl-\ → quits current process
+Ctrl-\ quits

-Ctrl-D → exits the shell gracefully
+Ctrl-D exits shell gracefully

-Error Handling – Manages invalid commands, syntax errors, and memory leaks.
+Error handling for invalid commands, syntax errors, and memory leaks

+Technical Requirements

+Written in C under the 42 Norm

+No memory leaks (checked with valgrind)

+No forbidden functions

+Organized structure (lexer, parser, executor, builtins, signals, utils, etc.)